 ‘If I am called upon to conduct operations against the Zulus, I shall… show them how hopelessly inferior they are to us in fighting power, although numerically stronger.’

 Lieutenant-General Lord Chelmsford, 1878

-Cetshwayo, fearing British aggression, had started to purchase guns before the war, so the Zulus had thousands of old-fashioned muskets and a few modern rifles.
+Fearing British aggression, Cetshwayo had started to purchase guns before the war.
+The Zulus now had thousands of old-fashioned muskets and a few modern rifles at their disposal.
 But their warriors were not properly trained in their use.
-Most Zulus were armed with shields and spears called 'assegais'.

 ‘March slowly, attack at dawn and eat up the red soldiers.’